beego/beedoc/en-US/install/bee.md

 create main.go: /gopath/src/apiproject/main.go
 ```

-Here is the project structure of this API application:
+Below shows the generated project structure of the new API application:

 ```
 apiproject